SharpConsoleUI Rendering Pipeline

 }

-• Only marks cell dirty if value actually changes
+• Dirty tracking: only marks cell dirty if value actually changes

 {